Megan Follows: Television

-Follows has made a number of appearances on both Canadian and U.S. television.
+Follows has made many appearances on both Canadian and U.S. television.
 In 1989, she starred in an episode of The Ray Bradbury Theater, "The Dwarf".
-In 1991 she starred with actors David Soul and David Morse in the made-for-television movie Cry in the Wild: The Taking of Peggy Ann in the titular role.
+In 1991, she starred with actors David Soul and David Morse in the made-for-television movie Cry in the Wild: The Taking of Peggy Ann in the titular role.
 The plot is based on the true story of the abduction of Peggy Ann Bradnick by an ex-convict and ex-mental patient William Diller Hollenbaugh which took place in Shade Gap, Pennsylvania on May 11, 1966.
 It aired on NBC on May 6, 1991.
-In 1995, as Megan Porter Follows (as she was then known, by her married name) starred in The Outer Limits episode "The Choice", along with Thora Birch.
+In 1995, as Megan Porter Follows (as she was then known, by her married name) starred in The Outer Limits episode "The Choice" (along with Thora Birch) and as the title character in the 1995 "Home Care" episode of Murder She Wrote, starring Angela Lansbury.
 In Canada, she appeared in a popular made-for-TV movie, Hockey Night, around the time she appeared in Anne of Green Gables.
 She played Cathy, a young girl who played hockey on a previously all-male team.
 Other Canadian television appearances include leading roles in the period drama Under the Piano and police drama Major Crime.
+She appeared in several episodes of the CBC comedy-drama television series, Heartland as Ty Borden's mother, as well as directed episodes of the series.

 In 2005, she guest-starred in the Canadian ensemble drama Robson Arms as one of the tenants of the Robson Arms apartment complex.
-She also appeared in the hospital drama Open Heart as a nurse fighting a physician of malpractice, and in Shania: A Life in Eight Albums, as the mother of Canadian singer Shania Twain.
+She also appeared in the hospital drama Open Heart as a nurse fighting a physician of malpractice, and in Shania: A Life in Eight Albums, as Sharon Twain.
 Most recently, she starred as Booky's mother in the three movie adaptations of Bernice Thurman Hunter's "Booky" series: Booky Makes Her Mark, Booky and the Secret Santa, and Booky's Crush.